 How long do you want your rig to be?
 Longer motorhomes can be challenging to drive, and many campgrounds and national parks have length limitations.
-Exterior length also doesn’t automatically mean more interior space.
+Exterior length doesn’t automatically mean more interior space either.
 The layout you choose can impact how spacious and comfortable a Class A RV feels.
 If need be, schedule an appointment with a dealer to inspect the actual layout before picking one.

 There are many excellent motorhome brands, each with its unique signature designs, affordability, and special amenities.
 Ensure that the brand offers the level of workmanship, quality, and customer service you want before deciding on a new RV.

 Amenities and Features

 The best Class A motorhomes are meant to be like a home away from home, which is why they’re so popular with full-timers.
 Layouts can include multiple bathrooms, a washer-dryer combo, full, luxury kitchens, master suites and bunkhouses, and several other luxury features.
 Some are wheelchair accessible, so choose an RV that suits your lifestyle needs.

 Below, we review a few of the best Class A motorhomes and highlight the features and layouts that make them unique.

 There are thirteen layouts to choose from with this Class A motorhome from Newmar, each one with a few minor differences.
 The smallest is 37 feet, 11 inches, while the longest floor plan is 43 feet, 9 inches.
 You can also choose between a Freightliner® or Newmar’s signature Spartan® chassis.

 Each layout includes a main king bed with a dresser, television, and wardrobe.
 Most also have the main bathroom and a guest bath, washer and dryer combo, pantry, full kitchen, and dinette.
 There’s even a wheelchair accessible layout.